-Over the years, men from the small village of Mikladalur, on the island of Kalsoy, have slowly disappeared.
-Killed at sea amongst the swirling waves of the North Atlantic Ocean, some have tragically fallen from fog-shrouded cliffs, whilst others have drowned while fishing, caught in the powerful storms that batter the region.
+Over the years, men from the small village of Mikladalur have slowly disappeared.
+Killed at sea amongst the swirling waves of the North Atlantic, they have tragically fallen from fog-shrouded cliffs, drowned whilst fishing, or simply found themselves overpowered by the powerful storms that batter the region.

-Today, all that stands in her place is her statue: the bereft Kópakonan, clutching her seal clothing.
-Windswept and alone, she is a reminder to the men of the village of the dangers of the ocean and the mythical magic that the Faroe Islands holds.
+Today, all that stands in her place is a statue: the bereft Kópakonan, clutching her clothing.
+Windswept and alone, she’s a reminder to the men of the village of the dangers of the ocean and the mythical magic of the Faroe Islands.

 I read this Faroese folktale as we came into land at Vagur airport, the Faroe Islands gateway to the rest of Europe.
 After witnessing an incredible sunset, the skies had rapidly darkened, filling with storm clouds and mist.
 Peering out of the window, I could make out a rugged landscape dominated by craggy mountains and cliffs; only half-visible through the fog and now pelting rain.
-Suddenly, the story of Kópakonan seemed entirely believable: a magical tale from a mysterious land, adrift in the Atlantic Ocean.
+Suddenly, the story of Kópakonan seemed entirely believable.
 With a history of Vikings, giants, witches, Nordic Kings, Irish monks, Scottish settlers and of course, seal people, the Faroe Islands has borne witness to a dizzying number of different civilisations since the year 300.
 It is a time capsule – an open air museum – braving the winds and storms of the Atlantic, somewhere between northern Scotland and easterly Iceland.
 Once isolated, but now slowly opening up to tourists, the Faroe Islands represents a word too often used by travel bloggers – unique.

-Arriving the airport, the size of which was similar to my own flat, I looked at those that had arrived with us.
-Mostly, these seemed to be native Faroese people, returning from a trip to Edinburgh .
-Smiling and dressed in the distinctive knitwear made famous by Nordic Noir dramas (think Sarah Lund in The Killing), they clearly knew what was waiting for them outside of the warmth of the airport.
-The rest of the Faroe Islands’ new arrivals seemed to be experienced tourists, carrying with them hiking gear, photography equipment and bird spotting essentials (binoculars).
-As they eventually disappeared into the night, I glanced nervously at my boyfriend, Mike.
-This was our first holiday together.
-Whilst most couples head for a 7 night all-inclusive in Greece, I had dragged him to a country that most people hadn’t heard of, or at best, thought was somewhere near Egypt.
+Arriving the airport – the size of which is similar to my own flat – I looked at those that had arrived with us.
+Mostly, they seemed to be native Faroese people, returning from a trip to Edinburgh .
+Smiling and dressed in the distinctive knitwear made famous by Nordic Noir dramas (think Sarah Lund in The Killing), they clearly knew what awaited them outside of the warmth of the airport.
+The rest of the Faroe Islands’ new arrivals seemed to be experienced tourists, carrying with them hiking gear, photography equipment and bird spotting essentials.
+As they eventually disappeared into the night, I glanced nervously at my boyfriend.
+This was our first holiday together and whilst most couples would head for a 7 night all-inclusive in Greece, I had dragged him to a country that most people hadn’t heard of.
+Or at best, thought was somewhere near Egypt.

-After shouting across the wind at each other as we searched for our car in the now inky darkness, we set off – crossing two of the Faroe Islands 18 volcanic islands, to reach our hotel in the country’s capital (and, as it happens, the smallest capital city in the world) Torshavn.
+After shouting across the wind at each other as we searched for our car in the now inky darkness, we set off – crossing two of the Faroe Islands 18 volcanic islands, to reach our hotel in the country’s capital – Torshavn.
 Whilst Mike bravely gripped the steering wheel and drove us through the seemingly endless undersea tunnels, I took some time to read up on this place.

 It is, according to the hype, Europe’s best kept secret.

 After a 45 minute drive (everywhere looks much further away on the map), we crossed from Vagur to the island of Streymoy, home to Torshavn.
 Here we would be staying in one of the island’s most iconic hotels: Hotel Føroyar.
-A low rise hotel, set into the rolling green hills, each room looks out over Torshavn and the ocean, nestled amongst the grassy banks that surround it.
-The brainchild of leading Danish architects, Friis & Moltke, it’s clear to see that Denmark’s love of style is shared by its Faroese neighbours.
+A low rise hotel, set into the rolling green hills, each room looks out over Torshavn and the ocean.
+The brainchild of leading Danish architects, Friis & Moltke, it’s clear to see that Denmark’s love of style is shared by its Faroese siblings.

 I climbed into bed and lay down in our dark room.
-The soundtrack outside was one of gales, rain and frantic sheep, as they ran around trying to take shelter from the storm.
+The soundtrack outside was one of gales, rain and frantic sheep trying to take shelter from the storm.
 It sounded like one was trying to get in through our window.
-I thought about Kópakonan, out there somewhere in the wind and rain, ready to avenge her family and of the Islands’ lighthouses shining brightly out to sea.
-I felt a world away from home – and it was pretty exciting.
+I thought about Kópakonan, out there somewhere in the wind and rain, and of the Islands’ lighthouses shining brightly out to sea.
+I felt a world away from home – and it was incredibly exciting.

-When I opened the curtains the next morning, it looked like we were floating in the middle of a cloud.
-Ahead of me was thick, white fog that when I opened the window, rolled into the room.
+When I opened the curtains the next morning, it seemed we were floating in the middle of a cloud.
+Ahead of me was thick, white fog that, when I opened the window, rolled into the room.
 Gone was the view of the ocean and the capital, and the only evidence I had that we were still on land was the sound of the odd confused sheep, stumbling around outside.
 Lesson one when visiting the Faroe Islands: the weather.
-From bright sunshine one minute, to thick fog the next, the Faroe Islands’ position in the middle of a gulf stream means that the weather is changeable, to say the least.
+From bright sunshine, to thick fog, the Faroe Islands’ geographic position in the middle of a gulf stream means that the weather is changeable, to say the least.

 After dressing for a few different weather systems, we set off for our first day of exploring: beginning with Torshavn.
-This pretty little harbour is the epicentre of the Faore Islands: featuring the Prime Minister’s office (you can knock on the window and wave in), the main shipping port, beautiful boutiques and award-winning restaurants.
+This pretty little harbour is the epicentre of the Faore Islands, featuring the Prime Minister’s office (you can knock on the window and wave in), the main shipping port, beautiful boutiques and award-winning restaurants.
 Filled with paintbox coloured wooden houses and traditional turf covered cottages, it’s an easy introduction to the people and culture of the Islands.
 First stop was the historical quarter of Tinganes, with its buildings dating back to the 17th century.
-Before arriving on the Islands, I had naturally plundered Pinterest for images of these fairytale houses; enthusiastically pinning photos of them to my boards.
-No photograph went unnoticed and I had high expectations for these little houses.

 Tiny, winding streets, filled with cottages as high as my shoulders surrounded us; their windows filled with carved wooden ornaments and pretty net curtains.
 Cats prowled the lanes, hiding among the flower pots and colourful bikes, and porcelain fish decorated the buildings.
-It was a Faroese dream and I was living it.
+It was the Faroese dream and here I was, living it.

-By now, the rain had cleared a little and so we we made the quick trip over to Kirkjubøur; home of the magnificent Magnus Cathedral built in 1300, Saint Olav’s Church, from the 12th century, and the world’s oldest inhabited wooden house, Kirkjubøargarður from the 11th century.
+By now, the rain had cleared a little and so we we made the quick trip over to Kirkjubøur: home of the magnificent Magnus Cathedral built in 1300; Saint Olav’s Church, from the 12th century; and the world’s oldest inhabited wooden house, Kirkjubøargarður.
 As we arrived, a watery sunlight had pushed its way through the clouds, making the sea glitter and the little white church shine brightly.
 There wasn’t another soul in sight as we made our way over to the cathedral, just the sound of the sea and diving seabirds.
 It was incredibly peaceful.

 With the storm clouds now making their watery return, we made our way to our final destination of the day: the stadium in Torshavn.
 Yes, unbelievably, we were going to see a World Cup Qualifier as the Faroe Islands took on Hungary.
-Arriving to crowds of smiling Faroese locals, wrapped tightly in ski jackets and woollen scarves, they gazed, slightly confused, at Mike and I, in our jeans and ‘trendy’ denim jackets.
-Sure enough, as we took our seats on the front row, I felt my jeans slowly absorb each of those raindrops and slowly lost sensation in my feet.
+Arriving to crowds of smiling Faroese locals – wrapped tightly in ski jackets and woollen scarves – they gazed, slightly confused, at Mike and I in our jeans and ‘trendy’ denim jackets.
+Sure enough, as we took our seats on the front row, I felt my jeans slowly absorb each and every raindrop, before eventually losing sensation in my feet.
 However, ten minutes in and this was all forgotten.
 My usual experience of football matches includes frequent abuse hurled at referees and predictable chants.
 But not on the Faroe Islands.
 As the match began, a little brass band gathered at the end of the pitch, starting up its many tunes.
 I have no idea what the songs were, but they were very melodic; sung by the many fans around me.
 I felt like I was in an alternative Scandinavian musical.
 By the end of the match, after some near-misses from the Faroese team, I was singing along to the songs (with made up words); clapping and jumping around with my new Faroese friends.
 It was an incredible night and an unforgettable introduction to the Islands.

 Leaving the stadium a little damp, I had high hopes for my next day on the Faroe Islands: a place that was quickly becoming one of my favourite places on earth.